xangeyfun/discord-bot/README.md

 ## Requirements

-- Python 3.8+
+- Python 3.x
 - discord.py
 - python-dotenv

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.